-(1) Includes Killam's apartment and MHC portfolios, which are valued using the direct income capitalization method.
+(1) The cap-rate sensitivity calculates the impact on Killam's apartment and MHC portfolios, which are valued using the direct income capitalization method and Killam's commercial portfolio which is valued using the discounted cash flow method.

-28. Commitments and Contingencies
+27. Commitments and Contingencies